SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

   + Meets the Dev Portal's Documentation Guidelines and Style & Standards
 * Answers these questions:
   + What changed because of this feature or resolved issue?
-  + How was the behavior different before this release?
   + Are there changes to the UI?
   + Are there changes to the functionality?
   + Does an error message appear?